HariprasadNeeraja/ui-bootstrap-angular1/README.md

     2. ng-model is by default will be false.
     3. If the value is assigned it is taken.

+    1. uib-btn-radio is used to pass the radio button value to ng-model
+    2. ng-model is must for all the radio buttons and it should be same.
+    3. ng-model value will get changed for the values present in uib-btn-radio

+    Note:
-    Note:   uib-btn-checkbox is important without this other attributes are useless
+    1. uib-btn-checkbox is important without this other attributes are useless
+    2. For all the radio buttons ng-model should be same.